 The main reason people choose to take out an Advantage plan is the potential cost savings of medical care.
 Like any other Insurance policy Medicare Parts A and B have deductibles and co-pays, they also have coverage limits.
-Once the limits of the policy have been reached you will be liable for any additional costs you may incur from your care.
+Once the limits of the policy have been reached, you will be responsible for any additional costs you may incur for your care.
 Please refer to our Medicare Part A 2021 Premium and Benefits table and our Medicare Part B 2021 Premium and Benefits table for a full breakdown of the costs associated with medical care you receive.
-Part C, Medicare Advantage Plans have a cap or maximum on your medical expenses per year, once you have reached that level there are no further costs incurred no matter how much care you receive.
+Part C Medicare Advantage Plans have a cap or maximum on your medical expenses per year.
+Once you have reached that level, there are no further costs incurred, no matter how much care you receive.

 Other people choose the plans for the additional benefits they provide.
 Benefits are dependent on the plan but commonly include things like Dental and Vision coverage.
 A popular benefit is the Silver Sneakers Fitness Program which provides free access to gyms, fitness centers and exercise classes.

 Typically, these have a low premium or no premium.
 You are required to have a primary care physician (PCP).
 Your PCP must refer you to a specialist.
 You must stay in the network to have full coverage.
 It may offer drug coverage and more additional benefits than other types of Advantage Plans.

 These plans typically do not require you to have a PCP (Primary Care Physician).
 It has a network, however, you can go out-of-network at a higher cost.
 It does not require a referral to see a specialist and may offer drug coverage.
 You may have a premium and you pay coinsurance or copays for doctors and medical services.

 Most of these plans structure the amount they will pay, and you will pay for medical care.
 The plan may allow you to go out-of-network to a Medicare provider that will accept the payment of the plan, but you may pay a higher cost.
 It may also offer drug coverage.